 Any place a person ends up that puts them outside of God’s blessing is going to be a miserable place, for God is the source of everything that is good and everything that brings the heart joy and comfort.

 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.”

 Any good thing that has brought your heart joy in this life was created by God; it was a gracious gift God gave you.
 If a person separates himself from the One who provides all those things, he’s going to find himself in a dark, miserable place.
 And that is what Hell is, a dark, miserable place, apart from God.

 SKEPTIC: “That doesn’t sound like too severe a punishment to you?”

 No, it doesn’t, for in a sense, it’s the very thing that those who reject God, want:

 LIFE APART FROM GOD.

-Peter Kreeft, a Christian apologist, wisely pointed out that…
+Peter Kreeft, a Christian theologian, wisely pointed out that . . .

-So, the punishment (life apart from God) will fit the crime because that’s what people who reject God actually want:
+So, the punishment (separation from God) is an appropriate punishment for the crime because that’s what people who reject God actually want:

 SKEPTIC: “Well, if the God of the Bible exists, He has really blown it in attracting people to Himself with this Hell doctrine.
 People find the Bible’s teaching on Hell appalling.”